lexemlang/lexem/stdlib/prototypes/list.md

 ## `.joinToString() -> String`

-Return a `String` resulted from concating all the string representation of every cell in the list.
+Return a `String` resulted from concatenating all the string representation of every cell in the list.

 ```lxm
 list.joinToString()